 will open for entries from May 1 through August 15, 2020.

 Three Winning Stories will be awarded $100 each!

 The editors of Third Wednesday are pleased to honor the memory of George Dila, friend of Third Wednesday and the editor who originally brought fiction to 3W.

 We are proud to have called him friend and colleague.
 To this end, we proudly announce the Third Annual George Dila Memorial Flash Fiction Contest.

-From May 1st to August 15th, 2019 we will accept entries of previously unpublished fiction under 1000 words in length (including title).
+From May 1st to August 15th, 2020 we will accept entries of previously unpublished fiction under 1000 words in length (including title).
 Three winning stories will receive cash prizes of $100 each and a print copy of the contest issue.

 Formatting your story entry is easy.
 We want submissions in size 12 Times New Roman font, single spaced with one inch margins all around.
 Save your document in .doc or .docx format and upload it where prompted by our Submittable account.
 You can name files whatever is convenient for you but the submission title should match the title of your story.
 Do not include any identifying information within files or file names.
 Our judge will read all submissions blindly.

-Introducing this year’s contest judge, Jeremy Griffin.
+Introducing this year’s contest judge, Phillip Sterling.